 Stronachie Distillery, having succeeded in producing a fine spirit for around 30 years, is forced to close.
 Like many other distilleries at that time, soaring coal and grain prices forced it to cease production.

-Following the economic disasters of the 1920s, the company A. Dewar Rattray is sold to William Walker & Co.
+Following the death of Andrew Dewar Rattray in 1910 and economic disasters of the 1920s, the company A. Dewar Rattray is sold to William Walker & Co.

 Despite rationing during World War II, William Walker & Co. continues to keep bars flowing with whisky, supplying the West of Scotland licensed trade.
 This continued until 1949, when Walker passed away.